au-ts/cogent/doc/reference/types.rst

     | ``(`` *MonoType* ``)``
     | ...

+By putting
-By putting an arbitrary *MonoType* expression in parentheses it can be used wherever an *AtomType* is allowed in a type expression.
+an arbitrary *MonoType* expression in parentheses, it can be used wherever an *AtomType* is allowed in a type expression.

 Primitive Types
 ------------------------------

-Since |cogent| is intended as a system programming language, the predefined primitive types are mainly bitstring types.
+Since |cogent| is intended as
+a system programming language, the predefined primitive types are mainly bitstring types.
-Additionally, there is a type for boolean values and an auxiliary string type.
+Additionally, there is a type for Boolean values, and an auxiliary string type.

+Syntactically,
-Syntactically, a primitive type is specified as a nullary type constructor:
+a primitive type is specified as a nullary type constructor:

   *AtomType*:
     | ``(`` *MonoType* ``)``